 - 1. Detailed landscape and irrigation plans, prepared by a registered Architect or under the direction of a Landscape Architect, shall be reviewed by the City prior to issuance of a Certificate of Use and Occupancy.
-The Landscape Plan may include a concept for the roofs and the parking structures.
-Trees shall not be used, however planter boxes, green roof treatments or trellis systems may be designed to provide added visual relief of parking structures.
+The Landscape Plan shall include a concept for rooftop parking and parking structures if proposed for the Lower Campus.
+Trees shall not be used, however planter boxes, green roof treatments or trellis systems shall be designed to provide added visual relief of rooftop parking or parking structures.
 All rooftop or top of parking structure landscaping proposals shall conform to the building height limits established in this text. - 2.
 Parking lot trees shall be no less than twenty-four (24) inch box size. - 3.
 Shrubs to be planted in containers shall not be less than five (5) gallon size.
 Ground covers will be planted from one (1) gallon containers or from rooted cuttings. - 4.
 Every effort should be made to avoid using plants with invasive and shallow root systems. - 5.
 Earth berms shall be rounded and natural in character, designed to obscure automobiles and to add interest to the site.
 Wheel stops shall be so placed as necessary to avoid damage to trees, irrigation systems, shrubs and other planting materials. - 6.
 Trees in parking lots should be limited in variety.
 Selection should be repeated to give continuity.
 Regular spacing or the introduction of irregular groupings may also be considered to add interest and variety.
 Care should be exercised to allow plants to grow and maintain their mature size without restriction. - 7.
 Emphasis shall be placed on the use of native, drought-tolerant, non-invasive plants on the Lower Campus.
 On the Upper Campus, naturalized vegetation selections, as well as those plants allowed on the Lower Campus, will be emphasized.
-Automatically controlled irrigation systems shall be designed to avoid surface runoff and over-watering.
+Automatically controlled irrigation systems shall be designed to avoid surface runoff and over-watering. - 8.
+Installation and maintenance of landscape, screening and irrigation systems per Exhibit #6, Exhibit #7 and Exhibit #8.
+All improvements shall be shown on landscape and irrigation plans to be reviewed and approved by the Planning Department and which shall be in substantial compliance with the Exhibits #6, #7 and #8.
+Hoag shall complete all of the improvements within the timelines set forth in Exhibit #6.